Skip to main content

 Unnecessary Vascular Surgery & Leg Stent Lawsuits

 Leg pain and other symptoms can lead to leg stenting and ballooning, a procedure known as peripheral vascular intervention.
 This is relatively common, particularly in older patients.
-With so many patients with some plaque in their leg artery, some doctors will choose to balloon and stent the leg.
+With so many patients with some plaque in their leg arteries, some doctors will choose to balloon and stent the leg.

 But many vascular medical professionals say there is an overuse issue, as described by the Johns Hopkins research.
 Some guidelines recommend leg stenting and peripheral vascular interventions only after patients have failed other medical therapy and have severe symptoms.